filecoin-project/filecoin-docs/smart-contracts/advanced/fevm-indexers.md

 #### Developing Subgraphs on Filecoin FEVM

 Developing a subgraph requires specialized knowledge that can be obtained through [The Graph Academy](https://thegraph.academy).
-Although it is not very complicated, the exact structure of a subgraph is an ever-changing process, so the details will stay out of scope for this documentation.

 ### Deploying Subgraphs